bchao1/bullet/DOCUMENTATION.md

 <br>

 ***
-> 👷 To fully customize your list prompt, you'll have to take total control of formatting and colors.
+> 👷 To fully customize your prompts, you'll have to take total control of formatting and colors.
 Here's what you need to know.
 ***

 ## Table of Contents